 remporarily, and I wasn't even sure it was legal.
-I didn't shind what temporarily, and I wasn't even sure it was legal i didn't shind what temporarily.
-I was a mess, so I wondered: Do I want to give up this nice lifestyle that I have?
+I didn't shin's wanted to do.
+I was enjoying spending more time with my family.
+I was tom.
+I knew Apple was a mess, so I wondered: Do I want to give up this nice lifestyle that I have?
 What are all the Pixar shareholders going to think?
 I talked to people I respected.
 I finally called Andy Grove at about eight one Saturday morning-too early.
 I gave him the pros and the cons, and in the middle he stopped me and said, "Steve, I don't give a shit about Apple."
 I was stunned.
-It was then I realized that I do give a shit about Apple-I starred it and it is a good thing to have in the world shit about Apple-I starred it and it is a good thing to have in the world shit aws when I decided to go back on a temporary basis to help them hire a CEO.
+It was then I realized that I do give a shit about Apple-I starred it and it is a good thing to have in the world shit about Apple-I starred it and it is a good thing to have in the world shit away when I decided to go back on a temporary basis to help them hire a CEO.

 The claim that he was enjoying spending more time with his fa was not convincing.
 He was never destined to win a Father of the trophy, even when he had spare time on his hands.
-He was ge better at paying heed to his children, especially Reed, but his principle of the same on his work.
+He was ge better at paying heed to his children, especially Reed, but his principle to his work.
 He was frequently aloof from his two you daughters, estranged again from Lisa, and often prickly as a husb